The Next Step (Canadian TV series): Absolute Dance Tour (2019)

 Nine of the season 6 cast toured Australia, Scotland, England, and Ireland, in September, October, and November 2019.
 The cast for the Absolute Dance Tour were Isaiah Peck, Shelby Bain, Alexandra Chaves, Berkeley Ratzlaff, Sage Linder, Dylan Ratzlaff, Liam Mackie, Noah Zulfikar, and Briar Nolet.
 Victoria Baldesarra joined for the Australia leg of the tour, with Myles Erlick joining on the UK leg.
 Alexandra Chaves missed the first few UK shows due to health issues, but rejoined in Manchester initially doing fewer dances before recovering completely towards the end of the tour.

 Fans also had the chance to meet and greet the cast and have their photo taken with them.
 The meet and greet included watching them rehearse, a private question and answer session, a signed poster and a VIP meet and greet lanyard all before the show.
 They did two shows on some days, one in the morning and one in the afternoon, whereas on other days, they only did one.

+The Next Step Legacy - World Tour (2026)

+The Next Step Legacy - World Tour is an upcoming world tour that is set to take place in the U.S., U.K., Australia, Canada, and France in early 2026.